itirabasso/buidler-erasure/README.md

 ## Environment extensions

-This plugin extends the Buidler Runtime Environment by adding the following:
+This plugin add to maine extensions to the Buidler Runtime Environment:

-- `getErasureSetup`: retrieves erasure deploy setup.
+* Erasure:
 - `getDeployedAddresses`: retrieves the deployed addresses of a given contract name.
 - `getDeployedContracts`: retrieves the deployed contract instances of a given contract name.
 - `saveDeployedContract`: store a contract's address into the deployment state.
 - `deploy`: deploys a contract

+* Deployments:

+- `getErasureSetup`: retrieves erasure deploy setup.
 - `deployContract`: resolves what kind of contract it's being deployed and deploy it.
 - `getContractInstance`: retrieves an instance of a contract attached to an address
 - `createInstance`: creates a template instance from a factory